-Algebra may be a high school level class, but middle school students at Summit School of Ahwatukee thrive in advanced coursework.
+Algebra may be a high school level class, but middle school students at Summit School thrive in advanced coursework.
 This year seventh grader Emma Lee earned the highest score in the state on The Arizona Association of Teachers of Mathematics (AATM) annual state-wide Algebra competition.

 Their teacher, Christy Menard is thrilled, but not surprised.
 This is the fifth year that Menard’s students have placed in the top ten percent, or in the top four state scores.
 “My students have an amazing aptitude and attitude about learning and excelling,” exudes Menard.
 “They are wonderful young adults who love the challenge, are respectful, and collaborate to support each other to be the best they can in and out of class.
 They make my job as their teacher extremely fun and rewarding.”

 Merchant agrees, “My friends and I have such a healthy competition betwixt us that we push each other beyond what we think we are capable of.”